jbloomlab/SARS-CoV-2_Bjorkman_pilot/data/README.md

   - [escape_profiles_config.yaml](escape_profiles_config.yaml): Information on how to plot the escape profiles; manually edit this to alter their plotting.

-  - [early2020_escape_profiles_config.yaml](early2020_escape_profiles_config.yaml): Same as above, but for early 2020 plasmas mapped against the Wuhan-Hu-1 RBD library.

   - [lineplots_config.yaml](lineplots_config.yaml): Config file for making line plots to compare serum-escape scores between cohorts.

   - [dms-view_metadata.md](dms-view_metadata.md): Used for rendering the dms-view page to visualize data.

-## Input data from previous studies

-  - [final_variant_scores.csv](final_variant_scores.csv): Comprehensive measurement of RBD expression and ACE2 binding as determined by deep mutational scanning experiments in a site-saturation single-mutant library in the B.1.351 RBD background similar to those described in [Starr, et al. (2020)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7418704/).
-These scores are used to filter variants that are highly deleterious for ACE2 binding or RBD expression before calculation of antibody-escape scores in the [counts_to_scores.ipynb](counts_to_scores.ipynb) notebook.

 ## Data from GISAID surveillance